AzureCloudWorkshops/ACW-InfrastructureAsCode/README.md

 #### Steps

+1. For simplicity, you can fork this repo: [https://github.com/AzureCloudWorkshops/ACW-InfrastructureAsCode_Workshop](https://github.com/AzureCloudWorkshops/ACW-InfrastructureAsCode_Workshop/blob/main/README.md).

+Skip to the step "Open the project in Visual Studio" below.

+OR:

-1. Create a local folder for your working directory, then initialize a repository in it - [or fork this repo, clone it to your working directory and skip to step 4]
+1. Create a local folder for your working directory, then initialize a repository in it.
-1. If you didn't fork, download the code from the '/src/StarterProject' folder of this repository.
+1. Download the code from the '/src/StarterProject' folder of this repository.
 1. Unzip the code into a folder at the root of your local repository.
 1. Add a .gitignore file if one is not included